San Benedetto fuori della

 around which time the altarpiece was removed.

-After many minor rebuildings it was rebuilt in 1638 by
+After a lot of minor rebuildings it was rebuilt in 1638 by

-Matthew Nigetti as seen in the etching (below left) and plan (left).
+Matthew Nigetti as seen in the etching and plan (see right).

 Among the artists buried here were Lorenzo di Credi, Luca della Robbia, Piero di Cosimo